 Stay up to date, Like us on Facebook

-We believe that critical thinking is the core of an informed and engaged citizenry.
+The Wyoming Humanities Council is a registered 501(c)3 non-profit.
+Established and funded through the National Endowment for the Humanities and the generous support of the Wyoming Legislature, the Wyoming Humanities Council creates spaces for conversations.
 For four decades, the Wyoming Humanities Council has provided the infrastructure that matches people, ideas, and funding to create compelling opportunities to engage with history and culture.
 We award grants and conduct programs that encourage us all to ThinkWY!